 - any cyber insurance policies;

-- anything the target has included in its annual reports and accounts on cyber risk management; and
+- anything the target has included in its annual reports and accounts on cyber risk management, including any amounts set aside for potential regulator fines; and

 - any recognised information security standards or best practices with which the target complies (including ISO27001, NIST and PCI DSS).

 Other data issues to assess on due diligence

 Below are some other legal issues affecting data that the buyer should review: